-10.0 -Temporary street trading
+9 Temporary street trading

 Temporary street trading pitches can be in any appropriate location on a consent street.
 Each application will be assessed on its own merits.
+Use of the same pitch cannot be guaranteed.
+The application details and deadlines are set out in the Street Trading procedure.